The Rest of Our Life

-The Rest of Our Life is the first collaborative album by American country music artists as well as husband and wife, Tim McGraw and Faith Hill.
+The Rest of Our Life is the first collaborative studio album by American country music artists as well as husband and wife, Tim McGraw and Faith Hill.
 It was released on November 17, 2017, by Arista Nashville.
-While the album marks McGraw's fifteenth overall studio album and Hill's seventh, it is the first collaborative album between the couple.
+While the album marks McGraw's fifteenth overall studio album and Hill's eighth, it is the first collaborative album between the couple.
 The album is also Hill's first studio recording of original material, not including her Christmas or compilation albums, in over twelve years.

 The first single from the album, "Speak to a Girl" was released on March 23, 2017 and reached number 6 on the Billboard Hot Country Songs chart.
 The title track was released as the second single.

 Promotion

 Prior to the album's release, Hill and McGraw embarked upon the Soul2Soul World Tour, which included a set list composed of both artist's greatest hits and material from The Rest of Our Life.
 The tour continued into 2018 with the duo also headlining the C2C: Country to Country festival throughout the UK in March 2018.

 Coinciding with the album's November 17 release date, an exhibit at the Country Music Hall of Fame and Museum in Nashville, titled Mississippi Woman, Louisiana Man, was opened to celebrate the careers of both Hill and McGraw.